wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Job rotation and background checks are <strong>detective administrative controls</strong>.
    <br /><br />

-Documents:
+DRP (Disaster Recovery Plan) defines "how" is implemented when the emergency occurs and includes the steps to restore functions and systems.
+Includes identification of specific hardware.
+DRP lifecycle phases:
-   * A business impact analysis (BIA) is a functional analysis that lists the critical and necessary business functions, their resource dependencies, and their level of criticality to the overall organization.
+   1. BIA (Business impact analysis) is a functional analysis that lists the critical and necessary business functions, their resource dependencies, and their level of criticality to the overall organization.
 Risks.
 Minimum Operating Requirements (MOR)
+   2. Define strategies
+   3. Define Plans and Procedures
+   4. Train users
+   5. Exercise the plan
+   6. Review and update the plan

+   * OEP (Occupant Emergency Plan)
-   * The business continuity plan (BCP) "what" considers all aspects that are affected by a disaster, including functions, systems, personnel, and facilities, and lists and prioritizes the services that are needed.
+   * The BCP (business continuity plan) defines "what" -- considers all aspects that are affected by a disaster, including functions, systems, personnel, and facilities, and lists and prioritizes the services that are needed.
    * A contingency plan provides instruction on what personnel should do until the functions and systems are restored to full  functionality.
    * A CCP (Crisis Communication Plan)
-   * OEP (Occupant Emergency Plan)
-   * A disaster recovery plan (DRP) "how" is implemented when the emergency occurs and includes the steps to restore functions and systems.
-Includes identification of specific hardware.
    <br /><br />

-DRP lifecycle phases:
+DRP activation:
    1. Mitigation
    2. Preparation (for preparedness)
    3. Response (activation, execution)